mikeyqq/scheduler/README.md

 # Interview Scheduler

-<li>Interview Scheduler is an single page application built using React.</li>
+<li>Interview Scheduler is a single page application built using React.</li>
 <li>The user has the ability to <strong>create</strong>, <strong>view</strong>, <strong>cancel</strong>, and <strong>delete</strong> the appointments on the application.</li>

 ## Tech Stack: